gmillsap/lolrpg/README.md

 # Gameplay

-This is a very quick rundown of the the game is played.
+This is a very quick rundown of how the game is played.
 Check the in game "Game Guide" for a more detailed version.

 LOLRPG allows users to either sign in with a valid summoner's name or use any of the currently available free to play champions.
 Once signed in, a summoner can switch to the free to play champion list if they wish to.